apache/sling-ide-tooling/README.md

 The modules placed under `shared/modules` should bring as few external dependencies as possible, and must not depend on IDE-specific APIs, such as Eclipse or OSGi.
-However, all modules come with OSGi bundle headers.
+However, all modules come with OSGi bundle headers and provide even some OSGi DS components.

 The modules placed under `eclipse` may depend on any Eclipse-specific APIs.